atlanmod/emfviews/README.md

 Installation
 ------------
 * Import the projects of the "plugins" folder into the workspace
-* Copy the plugins of the "dropins" folder into the "dropins" folder of your Eclipse
 * Run a "Runtime Eclipse" with the workspace to try the plugins.
 In the "examples" folder there are several example projects to test the project